 Good for general fitness users who want HRV as part of broader health tracking.
 The Premium subscription unlocks the...

 Best for those who prioritize comfort and discretion.
-The ring form factor is unmatched for sleep tracking, though...
+The ring form factor is ideal for sleep tracking, though the...

 Full review